Southeast Zone

 Harney County

-If you are looking to observe mammal species, an array of big game can be viewed in the county including deer, elk, antelope, and big horn sheep.
-Reach out to local biologists for more information on where to view these species.
+If you are looking to observe mammal species, multiple big game can be viewed in the county including deer, elk, antelope, and big horn sheep.
+Reach out to local biologists for more information on where to view these species and remember this time of year it is best to keep your distance so as not to stress wildlife during the cold winter months.

 Klamath County